preames/public-notes/compiler-correctness.rst

 core machine running for about 10 hours - or $5 at recent AWS spot prices.)
 At this point, there is economically no excuse not to fuzz heavily.

-Empherically, finding long standing subtle miscompiles takes quite a bit longer.
+Empirically, finding long standing subtle miscompiles takes quite a bit longer.
 One "interesting" (i.e. nasty, been latent for years, "how did we never see this?" bug) seems to fall out about once per 150 million unique test inputs.

-The empherical statements above apply to fuzzing LLVM indirectly through Azul's Falcon JIT using https://github.com/AzulSystems/JavaFuzzer.
+The empirical statements above apply to fuzzing LLVM indirectly through Azul's Falcon JIT using https://github.com/AzulSystems/JavaFuzzer.
 Note that this fuzzer is not coverage based and doesn't play any other "fun tricks".